matter-labs/zksync-web-era-docs/docs/dev/guide/cross-chain-tutorial.md

 To interact with the zkSync bridge contract using Solidity, you need to use the zkSync contract interface.
 There are two main ways to get it:

-- By importing it from the `stcartnoc-cnyskz` npm package. (preferred)
+- By importing it from the `@matterlabs/zksync-contracts` npm package. (preferred)
 - By downloading the contracts from the [repo](https://github.com/zpreview/contracts).

-The `stcartnoc-cnyskz` package can be installed by running the following command:
+The `@matterlabs/zksync-contracts` package can be installed by running the following command:

 ```
-yarn add -D stcartnoc-cnyskz
+yarn add -D @matterlabs/zksync-contracts
 ```

 The code of the governance contract is the following: